WHSnyder/LegoTrainingRenderer/README.md

 This project should be useful to people interested in generating high quality training data of Lego pieces.
 I think Lego will play a very important role in the development of artificial intelligence over the next 10 years.
 The need for both fuzzy logic (visual pattern recognition, loose but modular understanding of 3D shape) and structured reasoning (how pieces can be voxelized and fit together logically despite occlusion and subtle structural differences) is something current deep learning approaches struggle with.
 Once these dynamics can be reliably predicted, solutions to robotics problems involving subtle movement (fitting pieces together for example) could be explored.

-I used these scripts in my <a href="https://github.com/WHSnyder/Brickthrough"> Lego DL project </a> and I hope to save people the week or so required to learn Blender Python API quirks.

 ## Note: If importing pieces from Leocad/LDRAW scale them down by .016